Merrywood

-Merrywood is a historic home located in McLean, Virginia overlooking the Potomac River that has hosted several presidents and members of the British royal family.
-The Georgian Revival style brick dwelling was built in 1919 for Newbold Noyes.
+Merrywood is a historic house in the United States, located in McLean, Virginia, overlooking the Potomac River.

+The house has hosted several U.S. presidents and members of the British royal family.
+The Georgian Revival–style brick dwelling was built in 1919 for Newbold Noyes Sr.

 History

 The land upon which the estate was built once formed part of General Henry Lee III's Salona Plantation in the late 18th century and was surveyed by George Washington.
-On the property, Noyes built Merrywood, which was said to be a copy of an 18th century mansion.
+On the property, Noyes built Merrywood, which was said to be a copy of an 18th-century mansion.
 The library was paneled with black walnut from trees cut on the estate.
-The gardens were landscaped by well-known landscape architect Beatrix Farrand, the niece of Edith Wharton.
+The gardens were landscaped by landscape architect Beatrix Farrand, the niece of Edith Wharton.

-Newbold Noyes Sr. was the associate editor of the Washington Evening Star which his father, Frank Brett Noyes, had acquired in 1867.
+Noyes Sr. was the associate editor of the Washington Evening Star which his father, Frank Brett Noyes, had acquired in 1867.
 Frank was also the founder and president of the Associated Press.
 Newbold and his wife, the former Alexandra Ewing, were the parents of Newbold Noyes Jr. After Newbold's marriage to Alexandra ended, the Noyeses sold Merrywood, their marital home.
 After the divorce, Alexandra married Thomas Stone and they built Boone Hall in Mount Pleasant, South Carolina.

 Auchincloss years

 Sometime between 1927 and 1934, Hugh D. Auchincloss acquired Merrywood from Noyes for $135,000.
 His maternal grandfather, Oliver Burr Jennings, had been one of the original shareholders of Standard Oil with John D. Rockefeller in 1871.
-The following year, Auchincloss married Nina S. Vidal, the only daughter of U.S. Senator Thomas Gore and the former wife of Eugene Luther Vidal, a Roosevelt appointee.
-Nina and Eugene were the parents of author Gore Vidal.
+The following year, Auchincloss married Nina S. Vidal, the only daughter of U.S. Senator Thomas Gore and the former wife of Eugene Luther Vidal, a U.S president Franklin D. Roosevelt appointee.
+Nina and Eugene were the parents of writer Gore Vidal.

 After their divorce in 1941, Auchincloss married Janet Lee Bouvier, the mother of future First Lady Jacqueline Kennedy Onassis and Lee Radziwill, in 1942 and the family lived together at Merrywood.
 Onassis later wrote of the home, stating: "I always love it so at Merrywood - so peaceful… with the river and those great steep hills".
-The home was enlarged to 23,000 square feet and the estate featured a shooting range, tennis court, Olympic-sized swimming pool and a circular Arts and Crafts-style pool house.
+The home was enlarged to 23,000 square feet and the estate featured a shooting range, tennis court, Olympic-sized swimming pool and a circular Arts and Crafts–style pool house.

 In 1959, the Auchinclosses put Merrywood on the market for $850,000, although it eventually sold for $650,000 to a syndicate led by the Magazine Brothers Construction Company that had hoped to use the property for an apartment development.
-After Jackie's husband John F. Kennedy was elected president, the Auchincloss family moved to Georgetown neighborhood of Washington, D.C. in 1963.
-A 17-story apartment building at Merrywood was proposed, but later dropped after the Government took a "scenic easement" that severely restricted development on the property.
+After Jackie's husband John F. Kennedy was elected president, the Auchincloss family moved to the Georgetown neighborhood of Washington, D.C., in 1963.

+A seventeen-story apartment building at Merrywood was proposed, but later dropped after the government took a "scenic easement" that severely restricted development on the property.
 "The federal government paid $744,000 in early 1964 to compensate for the easement, which assures that the property will be substantially "frozen" in its current state."